liumingzhu90/learngit/readme.txt

 # learngit test
-Creatiing a new branch is quick.
+Creatiing a new branch is quick AND simple.